-6.2.1 Regeneration and growth areas
+6.2.1 Regeneration and Growth Areas

 - 6.12 The Regeneration and Growth Areas are focused on: - Lewisham Town Centre - Catford Town Centre - Deptford including Deptford Creekside - New Cross/New Cross Gate. - 6.13 The majority of the borough's new housing, retail and employment uses will be focused within the Regeneration and Growth Areas.
-This strategy area includes those parts of the borough within the nationally designated London Thames Gateway growth area and the London Plan Opportunity Areas (75). - The Regeneration and Growth Areas provide a clear basis and focus for the provision of new homes and jobs, which can contribute to local regeneration, thereby addressing deprivation and improving social inclusion.
-The opportunity for delivering these objectives is provided through a number of inter-related factors including: - good and improving public transport accessibility - the existence of large underutilised employment (industrial) sites suitable for mixed use development - an existing network of town centres with growth potential - the need to tackle deprivation (to improve health, education, employment, training and housing) - the Council's ambition to secure sustainable regeneration across the borough.
+This strategy area includes those parts of the borough within the nationally designated London Thames Gateway growth area and the London Plan Opportunity Areas.(72) - 6.14 The Regeneration and Growth Areas provide a clear basis and focus for the provision of new homes and jobs, which can contribute to local regeneration, thereby addressing deprivation and improving social inclusion.
+The opportunity for delivering these objectives is provided through a number of inter-related factors including: - good and improving public transport accessibility - the built form and character of the area including the existence of large underutilised employment (industrial) sites suitable for mixed use development - an existing network of town centres with growth potential - the need to tackle deprivation (to improve health, education, employment, training and housing) - the Council's ambition to secure sustainable regeneration across the borough.